Devepation/grapejuice/documentation/src/docs/Installing-from-source/Arch-Linux-and-similar.md

 :package: This setup guide assumes you have AUR support enabled on your system, which implies that the `base-devel` package is installed and that your account can use the `sudo` command.

+## SteamOS 3.0

+Before you begin, if you are using SteamOS 3.0, you will need to run `sudo steamos-readonly disable` once you have done that, you may continue.

 ## Enabling 32-bit support